-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have heart disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart disease.

-- Make sure your doctor knows if you have asthma, fever or flu symptoms.
-Tell your doctor if you have recently been exposed to cat hair.
+- Tell your doctor if you have asthma, fever, or flu symptoms, or if you have recently been exposed to cat hair.

 Possible Side Effects While Using This Medicine